foundry-vtt-community/wiki.js/setup/linux-installation.md

 At the end of this guide you will have:

-* Foundry server running 24/7 including automatic restarts
+* Foundry server running 24/7 behind a reverse proxy providing HTTPS, including automatic restarts
-* (Optional) A domain name pointing to the server with HTTPS
+* (Optional) A domain name pointing to the server
 * (Optional) Cyberduck, a file transfer program, configured to manage user data of the Foundry server

 ## Important Information and Requirements